 Each SESSION has child PARTICIPANTS and BOARD (and MATCH, if relevant) elements which contain the players and results which were in that session.
 Pairs (and Teams) must have the same unique id across all sessions, but board numbers need only be unique within a session.
 To uniquely identify a board in the whole event, it would be necessary to quote its board number and session id.

 In addition there may be a further PARTICIPANTS element outside all the SESSIONS and a direct child of the EVENT element.
-The purpose of this will be described shortly.
 The overall structure of a Pairs event with two sessions is shown below.